GoldVelvet/YOLOv5-fastapi-celery-redis-rabbitmq/README.md

 - [RabbitMQ](https://www.rabbitmq.com): A message broker used to route messages between API and the workers from Celery.
 - [Redis](https://redis.io): An in-memory database to store results and process status from the tasks.

-The image below ilustrate the data flow from all components.
+The image below illustrate the data flow from all components.
 <img src=img/schema.jpg>

 # Overview of the code
 - [api/app.py](api/app.py): expose the endpoints and send the request task to celery.